Plan Your Headless Commerce Implementation

 Vijay compares headless with SFRA-style development, where Salesforce provides the basic application storefront cartridges, upon which LINK, third-party, and custom cartridges stack and run.

 SFRA delivers both front- and back-end functionality.
 For some storefront applications, Cloud Kicks might want to retain this architecture.
-So Vijay is happy to know that he can mix and match between SFRA and headless as business needs dictate.
+So Vijay is happy to know that he can start with SFRA for the fastest time to market, then mix and match between SFRA and headless as business needs dictate.

-Cloud Kicks is forward looking.
+Cloud Kicks wants a quick time to value, but they are also forward looking.
 They want to sell anywhere and everywhere to shine more brightly than their competition.
-That means they need to consider carefully which architecture makes the most sense for their storefront development for now and for a prosperous future.
+This approach gives them the quickest launch possible, but also the flexibility and future headless architecture to deliver ongoing storefront innovation for now and for a prosperous future.

 Vijay’s team is ready to switch to headless commerce.
 Here are some benefits that make it worth the effort.